brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-15.md

 then ducked again when the horse-like creature's elven rider took a swing at him with his sword.
 The third strike was speared down at him where he lay prone on the ground.
-Harry caught it instinctively with his left hand, and felt the magic lingering there repel the cut of the blade*.
+Harry caught it instinctively with his left hand, and felt the magic lingering there repel the cut of the blade\[^125-2].
 The elf jerked it back and ended pulling Harry back up to his feet, his almond shaped eyes widening when he didn't take off a few fingers at the same time.
 The elf, male with a collection of gnarled twig-like growths for hair, kicked him in the chest.
 Harry took the blow with a pained grunt, but lunged again, catching the